Antsthebul/rtagg/README.md

 ```
 #### Example
 Run `make run-example-yaml` to how `examples/main.yaml` is used as a template, and creates the output seen in `output.yaml`

+## Caveats
+- JSON output, although correct, may show map objects with keys in a different order
+- Currently child tempaltes cannot contain refernces other files (it will not be evaulated and is returned as an empty string)

 See the docs for more info